1. Academic Validation

 Abstract

 The last step of (+)-geodin biosynthesis is a phenol oxidative coupling, which is one of the most important reactions in biosynthesis of Natural Products.
 The Enzyme named dihydrogeodin oxidase catalyzes the regio- and stereospecific phenol oxidative coupling reaction to form (+)-geodin from dihydrogeodin.
 The Enzyme was purified from the cell-free extract of Aspergillus terreus, a (+)-geodin producer, by ammonium sulfate fractionation, acid treatment, and column chromatographies on DEAE-cellulose, Hydroxyapatite, chromatofocusing, and Toyopearl HW-55S.
 The purified Enzyme was homogeneous as judged by sodium dodecyl sulfate polyacrylamide gel electrophoresis.
 The molecular weight of the Enzyme was estimated to be 153,000 by gel filtration on a Toyopearl HW-55S column and 76,000 by SDS-polyacrylamide gel electrophoresis, indicating that the Enzyme is a dimer.
 The purified Enzyme showed an intense blue color and had absorption maxima at 280 and 600 nm, which suggested it to be a blue copper protein.
-The copper content was found to be 8 atoms per subunit by atomic absorption analysis and no significant amount of other metals was detected by ICP emission spectrometry.
+The copper content was found to be 8 atoms per subunit by atomic absorption analysis and no significant amount of Other metals was detected by ICP emission spectrometry.
 The electron paramagnetic resonance spectrum showed the presence of type 1 and type 2 copper atoms in the Enzyme molecule.
-Sodium Azide and ethylxanthate inhibited the Enzyme activity, but potassium cyanide and diethyldithiocarbamate, both known as potent copper Enzyme inhibitors, were not inhibitory.
+Sodium azide and ethylxanthate inhibited the Enzyme activity, but potassium cyanide and diethyldithiocarbamate, both known as potent copper Enzyme inhibitors, were not inhibitory.

 Figures